 Chin augmentation can either be accomplished with a chin implant or by osseous genioplasty (chin advancement).
 The latter involves breaking the chin bone and either sliding it forward or extending it downward.
 While this surgery is versatile, it carries with it significant risks of chin numbness and tooth damage, among other problems, and still requires placement of an implant in the form of screws and/or a metal plate.

 Fortunately, most people can reach their aesthetic goals with a chin implant and do not require the augmentation.
 Chin implant procedure is an outpatient surgery that can be combined with other surgeries, commonly facelift surgery and rhinoplasty.

-After determining with you how much projection that you want to add to your profile, Dr. White places the implant against the chin bone through an incision that is hidden well under the chin.
-The implant can also be placed via an incision in the mouth, however this carries with it the potential increased risk of implant infection and, most importantly, disruption of the chin muscles.
+After determining how much projection you would like to add to your profile, Dr. White places the implant against the chin bone through an incision that is hidden well under the chin.
+The implant can also be placed via an incision in the mouth, however, this carries with it the potential increased risk of implant infection.

 Can I receive a facial implant in conjunction with other cosmetic surgeries?

 For many patients, the option to combine cosmetic procedures during a single visit is totally possible and absolutely allowed by most plastic surgeons across the nation.
 A patient may choose to have a facial implant alongside a facelift, for example.
 Combining plastic surgeries actually does have a few benefits that patients can take advantage of.
 For example, by performing two surgeries in one visit, you can take yourself time and significant amounts of money.
 As a drawback, however, the surgery may take longer to complete and the recovery time could be drawn out a bit further than previously expected.